maxrodrigo/maxrodrigo.github.io/resume.md

 - Database Administration - High Availability, Load Balancing, and Replication of massive databases mostly MySQL and PostgreSQL.
 - Coding and optimization of report scripts and queries.
   Developed responsive, interactive visualizations using D3.js
 - CNP Processing (Card-not-Present Transactions) - Merchant accounts integration.
-Chargeback Forecasting & Analysis with Python.
+Charge-back Forecasting & Analysis with Python.
 - PHP - Migration, maintenance and optimization on more than 100 websites using Zend, vBulletin, phpBB, Wordpress, Joomla, TGPs and custom scripts.
-- Python - Recoding and reimplementation of legacy code in PHP, Pascal and C. Data Analysis, Marketing Automation, Billing Software, CMS development.
+- Python - Re-coding and re-implementation of legacy code in PHP, Pascal and C. Data Analysis, Marketing Automation, Billing Software, CMS development.

 __Co-Founder - CTO__